 In every workplace, sickness levels are increasing, just as they are here.
 The first part of my day is to identify who is working and who is sick or self-isolating.
 The rota teams are doing an amazing job, but there are always those who call in on the day to say they cannot work.

-Resource planning is “in the moment”, and I’m looking at who I have working with me, who is missing, and identifying the deficits and the skill levels across the team.
-I have to make immediate decisions, so knowing my team is key; their strengths and development areas, their ability to cope with pressure and their state of mind.
+Resource planning is “at the moment”, and I’m looking at who I have working with me, who is missing, and identifying the deficits and the skill levels across the team.
+I have to make immediate decisions, so knowing my team is key; their strengths and development areas, their ability to cope with pressure, and their state of mind.
 This process only takes a few minutes but it is essential.

 2. Deploy those resources

 Make sure your team is the perfect mix for any given project or task.